 - Increased risk for trapping plaque

-Gum grafting is a procedure in which a variety of techniques are used to either restore missing gum or strengthen existing gum.
-The resulting increase in gum helps to prevent future recession, improve aesthetics, increase tooth support, and reduce the risk for cavities, cold sensitivity and trapping plaque.
-Gum grafting can also be used to “plump up” gum to improve the aesthetics of areas without teeth (ex. underneath a bridge).
+Gum grafting is a procedure in which a variety of techniques are used to either restore the missing gum or strengthen the existing gum.
+The resulting increase in gum tissue helps to prevent future recession, improve aesthetics, increase tooth support, and reduce the risk for cavities, cold sensitivity and trapping plaque.
+Gum grafting can also be used to “plump up” gum and improve the aesthetics of areas without teeth (eg. underneath a bridge).

-In certain instances, an individual may not have enough tooth structure to support a crown or a patient may have excessive upper gum covering their teeth (a so called “gummy smile”).
+In certain instances, an individual may have an excessive upper gum covering their teeth (a so called “gummy smile”) or a patient may not have enough exposed tooth to support a crown placement.
 Crown lengthening is a procedure in which a patient’s gums are repositioned in order to expose more tooth structure.
-This allows for better retention of crowns and/or the exposure of normal tooth structure hidden behind excess gums.
-Crown lengthening can also be performed to improve aesthetics around existing crowns and veneers.
+This reveals the normal tooth structure hidden behind excess gums and/or allows for the better retention of crowns.
+Crown lengthening can also be performed to improve aesthetics of the gum around existing crowns and veneers.

 Bone loss can occur in a patient’s mouth from periodontal disease, trauma, or after the extraction of teeth.
 This loss may decrease the support around a tooth, reduce aesthetics, and/or diminish the amount of bone available for a dental implant.
-Bone grafting can be performed in order to help reduce/eliminate these problems.
+Bone grafting can be performed in order to help reduce and eliminate these problems.

 There are several methods and materials available for bone grafting.
-If you are considered a good candidate, Dr. Karastathis will be happy to discuss the options available to help find what works best for your needs.
+If you are considered a good candidate for bone grafting, Dr. Karastathis will be happy to discuss the options available to you and help find what works best for your needs.